theodore-norvell/cogent/README.md

 Transitions come in three flavours

-* Strawberry: From a start pseudo state to a state with the same parent.
+* Strawberry: From a initial pseudo state to a state with the same parent.
 These transitions must not be labelled.
-* Vanilla: From a state (Basic or compound) to another state or to a choice pseudostate.
+* Vanilla: From a state (simple or composite) to another state or to a choice pseudostate.
 * Chocolate: From a choice psuedostate to another choice psuedostate.

 Strawberry transitions should not be labelled.

 Vanilla transitions should have a trigger.
-(If the source state is a basic state, Cogent will rewrite a missing trigger as "after(0s)".)
+(If the source state is a simple state, Cogent will rewrite a missing trigger as "after(0s)".)

 Chocolate transitions should not have a trigger.